-Hunter Harrison to join CSX Corp. as CEO: report
+Hunter Harrison to join CSX Corp. as CEO: reports

-Legendary railroader and cost-cutter Hunter Harrison is taking charge as CEO at CSX Corp., according to the Wall Street Journal.
+Veteran railroader and cost-cutter Hunter Harrison is taking charge as CEO at CSX Corp., according to reports.

 Backed by investor Paul Hilal’s Mantle Ridge fund, the Memphis-born Mr. Harrison, 72, had been in talks with Florida-based CSX since shortly after leaving his CEO job at Calgary-based Canadian Pacific Railway Ltd. in late January.